vmarchaud/openprofiling-node/packages/openprofiling-inspector-cpu-profiler/README.md

 profilingAgent.start({ exporter: new FileExporter() })
 ```

+After starting your process, you just need to send to it the configured signal:
+- linux/macos: `kill -s USR2 <pid>`
+- kubectl: `kubectl exec -ti <name-of-pod> /bin/kill -s USR2 1` (assuming your process is the pid 1)

+You can find the pid either by `console.log(process.pid)` when your process start or use `ps aux | grep node` and looking for your process.
+The first time you send the signal, it will start the profiler which will start recording memory allocation, you should then wait for your memory leak to happen again.
+When you think you collected enough data (either you reproduced the leak or you believe there enought data), you just need to send the same signal as above.
+The profiling agent will then write the file to the disk (by default in `/tmp`), it should start with `cpu-profile`.

 ### Vizualisation

 After retrieving the cpu profile file where it has been exported, it should have a `.cpuprofile` extension.
 Which is the standard extension for this type of data.